LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-geoscience.md

 ### Activity 1: Data discovery

-Data repositories enable others to find of existing data by publishing data descriptions ("metadata") about the data they hold, much like a library catalogue describes the resources held in a library.
-Often repositories also provide access to the data itself and some even provide ways for users to explore that data.
-Many research funding requirements include researchers depositing their data into such a data repository (which we’ll discuss later in Thing 8).
+Data repositories enable others to find existing data by publishing data descriptions ("metadata") about the data they hold, much like a library catalogue describes the resources held in a library.
+Also, repositories often provide access to the data itself and some even provide ways for users to explore that data.
+Many research funding requirements reference researchers depositing their data into data repositories (which we’ll discuss later in Thing 8).

 Data portals or aggregators draw together research data records from a number of repositories.
 Because of the huge amounts of data available they sometimes focus on data from one discipline or geographic region. eg [The EU Open Data Portal](https://data.europa.eu/euodp/en/home) aggregates metadata records from over 30 European national data repositories and The US Government’s Open Data portal [data.gov](https://www.data.gov/) aggregates from over 100 US government agencies.